Finally get that promotion? Get exclusive content, tips and tools to help you excel.

 Of employers offering biking/walking transportation incentives, the IFEBP survey showed that:

-As noted above, under the final tax bill employers would no longer be able to deduct biking benefits expenses, although the exclusion would return in 2026.
+As noted above, under the Tax Cuts and Jobs Act, employers are no longer able to deduct biking benefits expenses, although the exclusion would return in 2026.

 Jenny Sherman, HR manager at